 When you live in different worlds, be outside a little bit of your both worlds to see both worlds.
 Navigate what you bring ahead, invent, bring along for the ride, and leave behind when you host gatherings with purpose.

 Final Thoughts by Priya Parker

 Share how and why you gather.
-Gathering is contagious.
+The gathering is contagious.
 We create norms by gathering through and with each other purposefully and courageously.
-You permit to do the same.
+You permit me to do the same.